-A digital marketing plan is essential to achieving your brand's objectives.
-It's a tool that will guide all of your marketing activities and day to day work.
-However, just making a plan does not guarantee getting results.
+Having a good digital marketing plan is essential to achieving your brand's objectives.
+It's a tool that will guide all of your marketing activities and day-to-day work.
+However, just making a plan does not guarantee results.

 To be truly effective, a digital marketing plan must include all the necessary information and be practical.
-If you dedicate time, care, and resources, the results will be worth it.
-So, let's review how to make an effective digital marketing plan step by step.
-No need to take notes, we’ve created a downloadable template just for you!
+If you dedicate time and resources, the results will be worth it.
+So, let's review how to make an effective one!

 What You Need in a Digital Marketing Plan

-A digital marketing plan is a document that includes (at minimum) the following information.
+A digital marketing plan is a document that includes (at the minimum) the following information:

-- The environment of the brand in question.
-In this context, environment refers to the current market situation, including consumer and competitor analyses.
+- The current environment of the brand: In this context, the environment refers to the current market situation, including consumer and competitor analysis.

-- The objectives you want to achieve.
-These always have to be coordinated with the business goals of the company.
+- The marketing objectives you want to achieve: These always have to be aligned with the business goals of the company.
 Some companies choose to include their online marketing plan as a part of their general plan and others separate it.
 Either way, it's important that the two are always aligned.

 - How you will measure the results of your actions.

-Why Do You Need a Digital Marketing Plan?
+Why Do You Need a Digital Marketing Plan for Your Company?

-- Gain in depth knowledge of the market and your target audience.
-A good marketing plan always begins with a research phase that allow you to understand the situation your brand is in and how to respond to it.
+- Gain in-depth knowledge of the market and your target audience.
+A good marketing plan always begins with a research phase that allows you to understand the situation your brand is in and how to respond to it.

-- Align digital marketing actions with the overall brand objectives so that all departments within the company are working toward the dame goals.
+- Align digital marketing actions with the overall brand objectives so that all departments within the company are working toward the same goals.

 - Use the resources that are available in an effective and organized manner, without unnecessary budget or staff time.